“Men are disturbed not by things, but by the view which they take of them.”– Epictetus

 B = Belief

 C = Consequences

 2. Cognitive therapy

-These thought processes become automatic for the person.
-As soon as they encounter a negative situation, they again get stuck in the cognitive triad, repeating how everything is negative like a broken record.
+These thought processes soon become automatic.
+When they encounter a negative situation, they again get stuck in the cognitive triad.
+They repeat how everything is negative, like a broken record.

 Roots of automatic negative thoughts